SharkPlush/Bash-AC-Power-Detection/README.md

-NOTE: This is mostly untested, so if you are willing to test or better yet provide fixes / optimizations feel free to do so.
+NOTE: This is a fully untested beta branch.

 This wrapper is meant to be used in conjunction with a systemd service to wrap around certain service you don't want running while on battery power.